 I have been teaching at Dutton Christian School since 2009.
 Prior to this, I was a substitute teacher in a wide variety of public and Christian schools.

 I am a PK (pastor’s kid).
 I have lived in the mid-west all of my life (Wisconsin, Iowa, Illinois, Michigan).
-I am married to my beautiful wife, Lies.
-We have two German shepherd dogs names Nikon andLw , and then my goofy dog named Coca-Cola…or just Coke for short.
-Lies and I attend First CRC in Grand Rapids.
+I have been married to my beautiful wife, Lies, for 13 years.
+We have two children, Will & Maaike.

 Why I became a Christian school teacher